mohsenasm/spark-on-yarn-cluster/Readme.md

 [![Docker Build Status](https://travis-ci.org/mohsenasm/spark-on-yarn-cluster.svg?branch=master)](https://travis-ci.org/mohsenasm/spark-on-yarn-cluster)

+This repo is used in the publication:

+M. M. Aseman-Manzar, S. Karimian-Aliabadi, R. Entezari-Maleki, B. Egger and A. Movaghar, "Cost-aware Resource Recommendation for DAG-based Big Data Workflows: An Apache Spark Case Study," in IEEE Transactions on Services Computing, 2022, doi: 10.1109/TSC.2022.3203010. https://ieeexplore.ieee.org/abstract/document/9894699

 ## 1. Test Yarn+HDFS with Wordcount

 1. First run the cluster and go into the resourcemanager container: